The Spanish vowels

 [a]

-As can be seen, [i] and [u] are produced with the tongue relatively high in the mouth, [e] and [o] have an intermediate tongue height and [a] is articulated with a fairly low or flat tongue.
-In terms of the horizontal axis, the table implies that [i] and [e] are produced with the tongue in a relatively forward position, [a] is associated with an intermediate position, and [o] and [u] are produced with the tongue arching backwards.
+As shown in the table, the vowels [i] and [u] are produced with the tongue positioned high in the mouth.
+The vowels [e] and [o] are articulated with the tongue at an intermediate height, while [a] is produced with the tongue relatively low and flat.
+On the horizontal axis, [i] and [e] are articulated with the tongue positioned towards the front of the mouth.
+The vowel [a] is produced with the tongue in a central position, and [o] and [u] are articulated with the tongue arching towards the back of the mouth.

-A vowel may also be specified in terms of whether the lips are rounded or unrounded during its articulation.
-If you reflect on the lip position for the vowel in the first syllable in each of piso, peso, paso, poso and puso, you should be able to notice that [o] and [u] are articulated with rounded lips, while the other three vowels have unrounded lips.
-As it turns out, the lip-rounding feature is not critical to the classification of Spanish vowels, as each of the five vowel sounds can be distinguished from the others in terms simply of its tongue height and its position on the horizontal axis.
-Accordingly, in phonological descriptions of Spanish there is no need to refer to lip rounding.
+Vowels can also be characterized by whether the lips are rounded or unrounded during articulation.
+If you think about the lip position for the vowels in the first syllable of piso, peso, paso, poso and puso, you may notice that [o] and [u] are produced with rounded lips, while [i], [e], and [a] are produced with unrounded lips.
+However, in Spanish, the feature of lip rounding is not crucial for classifying vowels.
+Each of the five vowels can be clearly distinguished based solely on tongue height and horizontal position.
+Therefore, phonological descriptions of Spanish vowels typically do not need to mention lip rounding.